The Lexington Pops Chorus Welcomes You to Its 38th Season!

 The Lexington Pops Chorus was formed in 1982.
-Directed by Robert A. Lague, the chorus has two basic ideas that differentiate it from many other choruses: its programs are based on a Pops format of both classical and popular music and no auditions are required for membership.
+Directed by Robert A. Lague, our chorus distinguishes itself from many other choruses in two ways: our programs are based on a Pops format of both classical and popular music, and no auditions are required for membership.

 The Pops is open to anyone eighteen years of age or older.
-It is based in Lexington, but fewer than half of its members are from Lexington and more than half have been in the chorus for longer than ten years.
+The chorus is based in Lexington, but fewer than half our members are from Lexington, and more than half have been in the chorus for longer than ten years.

 Suzanne Frank, President